SUMMARY:

 Prioritizing Cyber Security and the DoD’s CMMC

 In November of last year, the DoD issued a Memorandum concerning the Interim DFARS Rule, which elaborated on the Cybersecurity Maturity Model Certifications (CMMC) requirements and implementation of the National Institute of Standards and Technology (NIST).
-To no surprise, the influx of technology expansion in the federal government and among government contractors has accelerated the need for encompassing security.
+As no surprise, the expansion of technology in the federal government and among government contractors has accelerated the need for comprehensive security.
 As many companies working with the DoD began planning for the certifications after enactment in September 2020, the influence of 2021’s effect on all government contractors signals a boost in maintaining NIST security protocol.

 Whether you’re new to the CMMC requirements or NIST parameters, we’ve published a blog to help you start planning for adherence within your organization.
 There’s no better time to start than right now!